ChrispyMC/Python/hashgui/README.md

-# Hash GUI
-*A user interface for hashlib's hash functions.*
+# Hash GUI - A user interface for hashlib's hash functions.

 To start Hash GUI from the command-line, type: